 Why Is The Best Buy Marketplace So Special?

 BestBuy.ca also created a rigorous set of standards for potential sellers to adhere to.
-Communication standards for data transmission and translation both to and from the marketplace have the bar set high for sellers and favours those who have the ability to have their data and applications fully integrated into the marketplace’s back end.
+Communication standards for data transmission and translation both to and from the marketplace have the bar set high for sellers and favors those who have the ability to have their data and applications fully integrated into the marketplace’s back end.
 And BestBuy.ca has been doing extremely well with both consumers and retailers.
-Many product categories are under-represented on the marketplace today, creating a distinct blue ocean competitive advantage for those retailers that can meet the marketplace’s rigorous expectations and be early adopters.
+Many product categories are under-represented in the marketplace today, creating a distinct blue ocean competitive advantage for those retailers that can meet the marketplace’s rigorous expectations and be early adopters.
 The BestBuy.ca Marketplace is attracting retailers from across North America and is in high demand!

 The Future of BestBuy.ca

 BestBuy.ca has completely freed itself of any hurdles or shortcomings that existed in the defunct American marketplace.
 Through careful evaluation of BestBuy.com, the Canadian iteration has approached the problem of creating a robust eCommerce marketplace ecosystem for buyers and sellers with a solid data integration strategy (and thus, communication standards) at the heart.
 BestBuy.ca is poised to corner the online market for consumer electronics and more and is currently in the process of expanding in under-represented marketplace categories.